 U.S. Embassy in Senegal warns of bomb threat to Dakar

-In a text message to U.S. citizens, the embassy advised its nationals to stay away from the city centre but did not give any further details.
+In a text message to U.S. citizens, the embassy said it did not have details, but advised its nationals to stay away from the Downtown area.

 Senegalese police said they did not have information yet on the threat.

 - Special Report: Thailand secretly supplies Myanmar refugees to trafficking rings |

 - UPDATE 2-China bars banks from bitcoin transactions